 Why reinvent the wheel—or, in this case, rebuild unchanged code?

-- Dependency caching: Cached dependencies meant fewer downloads and less network latency.
-For iOS, we cracked the code on SwiftPM’s built-in caching, shaving ~4 minutes off build times.
+• Dependency Caching: Cached dependencies meant fewer downloads and less network latency.
+For iOS, we leveraged SwiftPM’s built-in caching, shaving ~4 minutes off of CI build times.

-- Task caching: For Android, we tapped into Gradle’s remote S3 cache.
+• Task Caching: For Android, we tapped into Gradle’s remote S3 cache.
 This avoided redundant compilations and reused outputs whenever possible.
 Result?
-25% faster builds.
+25% faster builds on CI.

 4. Toolchain upgrades (a.k.a., spring cleaning)